-We pick a few standout shots from Landscape Photographer of the Year 2014, which announced its winners yesterday
+PICTURES: Stunning shots from Landscape Photographer of the Year

 Take a View’s Landscape Photographer of the Year competition marks another successful year with its 2014 cohort of winners.